PyMesh/PyMesh/docs/basic.rst

     >>> attr_val
     array([ 1.0,  1.0,  1.0, ...,  1.0, 1.0,  1.0])

-The following vertex attributes are predifined:
+The following vertex attributes are predefined:

 * ``vertex_normal``: A vector field representing surface normals.
 Zero vectors are assigned to vertices in the interior.